 RegExp Engines

-TextMate grammars is based on regular expressions to match tokens.
-Usually, we use Oniguruma (a regular expression engine written in C) to parse the grammar.
-To make it work in JavaScript, we compile Oniguruma to WebAssembly to run in the browser or Node.js.
+TextMate grammars are based on regular expressions that match tokens.
+More specifically, they assume that Oniguruma (a powerful regex engine written in C) will be used to interpret the regular expressions.
+To make this work in JavaScript, we compile Oniguruma to WebAssembly to run in the browser or Node.js.

-Since v1.15, we expose the ability to for users to switch the RegExp engine and provide custom implementations.
+Since v1.15, we expose the ability for users to switch the regex engine or provide a custom implementation.
+To do so, add an engine

 import { createHighlighter } from 'shiki'